Title IX/Sexual Harassment

 Read the Sexual Misconduct Policy

 Upon receipt of a report of possible sexual misconduct, the Title IX Coordinator, those assisting with an investigation, and those participating in any disciplinary proceedings, will make all reasonable efforts to maintain the privacy of those involved.
-The College understands that reports of this nature can be difficult, emotional, and stressful.
-Therefore, the College will only share information as is needed to conduct a prompt, thorough, and effective Grievance Process.
-All members of the College community should understand even if the Complainant declines to file an formal complaint or complaint and asks the College not to pursue an investigation, the College may still need to investigate the allegations and address the conduct.
+The University understands that reports of this nature can be difficult, emotional, and stressful.
+Therefore, the University will only share information as is needed to conduct a prompt, thorough, and effective Grievance Process.
+All members of the University community should understand even if the Complainant declines to file an formal complaint or complaint and asks the University not to pursue an investigation, the University may still need to investigate the allegations and address the conduct.
 Additional information regarding this scenario is discussed in our Sexual Misconduct Policy.

 If you are a student and would like to disclose an incident confidentially, you may visit the Campus Counseling Center: